 In the dog training world, the “Bully Breeds” are often the most misunderstood out of any other dog in the world.

 Many people don’t know the difference between the Pit Bull, the Staffordshire Terrier, and the American Bull Dog.
-Pit Bulls do have a bad reputation in the mainstream media and, unfortunately, to some extent the reputation does seem to be somewhat warranted when considering the data behind dog attacks.
+Pit Bulls do have a bad reputation in the mainstream media, and are even banned in some countries.
+Unfortunately, to some extent, the reputation does seem to be somewhat warranted when considering the data behind dog attacks.

 We have trained hundreds of Bully Breeds in the past and we have met some awesome, well-rounded dogs – but we have also trained dogs that have been quite a handful.
 In this article, we will look at the history of the Pit Bull so that we can understand the breed a little more.

 Over 1,000 years ago, Pit Bulls were created by breeding Bulldogs and Terriers together to produce a dog that combined the quick gameness and agility of the Terrier with the amazing strength of the Bulldog.
 In Europe, these dogs were used in blood sports such as bull baiting, bear baiting, and cock fighting.

 These brutal blood sports were officially eliminated in 1835 as Britain began to introduce animal welfare laws.
 Since dogfights were cheaper to organize and far easier to conceal from the law than bull or bear baits, blood sport proponents turned to pitting their dogs against each other instead.